Infrastructure Projects at Wheat Ridge · Ward Station

 - Ridge Road - Between Simms Place and Tabor Street, improvements on Ridge Road will include bike lanes, modified turn lanes at the Tabor Street intersection, and a sidewalk on the north side of the road.
 The City will need to purchase right-of-way to construct Ridge Road improvements.

 A series of small group meetings took place in mid-January 2019 with property owners and tenants who are immediately adjacent to the roadway segments, and a neighborhood open house took place in early February 2019.
-The information shared at those meetings is provided here:

 - Project Presentation Boards